-Mission Type Type of Information Advantages Limitations Telescope Observations Fly By Missions re Evelopation Program this losses uses are and by Arizona State University 19
+Mission Type Type of Information Advantages Limitations

+Telescope Observations

+Fly By Missions

 (F) Student Worksheet.
-Mission Type Comparisons (2 of 3)
+Mission Type Comparisons (2 of 3) NAME:

 In the tables below, list the kinds of information you can collect from each type of mission, as well as the advantages and limitations of using each type.